omkarbihani/BiqBinParallel/README.md

 - `biqbin_maxcut.py`: Example on how to run the default version of biqbin.
 - `biqbin_qubo.py`: Example on how to run QUBO problem.
+- `biqbin_heuristic.py`: Example on how to custom heuristc for lower bound estimation.

 ---